-Wayne Klohs is a former member of the Company's board of directors who also provided consulting services to the Company during 2020, for which the Company incurred a total of \$20,400.
+Wayne Klohs is a shareholder and former member of the board of directors who also provided consulting services to the Company.
+During the year ended December 31, 2020, the Company incurred a total of \$20,400 to Mr. Klohs for consulting services.